-As brands transform and move to an increasingly digitally led customer experience fueled by their customers’ demands for more effective self-service channels, it’s no surprise that they’re also changing what they require from their outsourcing partners: technology and analytics-based transformation with increased ROI and CSAT.
+As brands transform and move to an increasingly digitally led customer experience fueled by their customers’ demands for more effective self-service channels powered by contact center AI, it’s no surprise that they’re also changing what they require from their outsourcing partners: technology and analytics-based transformation with increased ROI and CSAT.

 HGS’s Chris DeLambo, SVP Business Development & Channel Partnerships, and Parikshit Kalra, SVP, Head of Client Solutions & Capabilities, recently led an interactive Executives in the Know CRS Virtual Coffee Talk conversation focused on contracting with an outsourcing partner in innovative ways, including options such as:

 - Eliminating Barriers to Entry

 - Risk-Free Proof of Concept

 - Self-Funding Self-Service/Agent-Assist Bot